roesnera/jfsjd-final-project/task-8/README.md

 > **Expected Result**
 > Your application should start and connect with your database, no error should be displayed on the console.

-### Step 3: Interacting with the Database form your Spring Boot Project
+### Step 3: Interacting with the Database from your Spring Boot Project

 1. Create new package called `repository.entity` and define the @Entity Model class: